Annapurna Base Camp Trek - 13 Days

 - Hiking shorts

-- Gaiters (lightweight for dust or heavy for snow)
+- Gaiters (lightweight for dust / heavy for snow)

 Undergarments